Feeding America

 USDA Nondiscrimination Statement

-In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, (including gender identity and sexual orientation), age, disability, and reprisal or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs).
+In accordance with Federal Civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, gender, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 This institution is an equal opportunity provider.